MarkerMetro/MarkerMetro.Unity.WinIntegration/README.md

 #endif
 ```

-Windows Phone uses a native mobile internet explorer approach.
-For login, this provides a long lived SSO token which is checked and refreshed at most every 24 hours.
-This eliminates any problems with tokens or cookies expiring, so app request dialogs (also displayed in mobile IE) and graph calls will work without issue.

-Windows 8.1 uses a traditional web view approach which we will be looking to ugprade to a  in the future.

 Facebook implementations are quite game specific, however you will always need to initialize the FB client, for which you can use the Marker Metro test Faceboook app created by markermetro@live.com facebook account (see \MM Team - Administration\Logins\Facebook accounts.txt" for the password on dropbox).